 fuming; he didn’t like anybody abandoning him in the middle of the work that

-was singular; it meant so much to him that it unfortunately went beyond human
+was singular; it unfortunately meant more to him than human

 relationships.
 Paul was not ready to immediately forgive anybody who would